gurock/automation-frameworks-integration/samples/javascript/cypress/README.md

 ## 1. Code-first
 If you want your test cases to be automatically created in TestRail and not worry about mapping them manually, you don't need to do any modifications to the way you usually write your automated test cases.
 You can see sample tests in the `cypress/e2e/code_first` folder.
+You will want to use the `-y` option with this approach to allow all test entities to be automatically created.

 Executing the script below will:
 1. Install all dependencies